Uncertainty-driven Exploration Strategies for Online Grasp Learning: Experiments

 \subsection{Experiment Setup}

 Our study was conducted on the Franka Emika Robot equipped with a Schmalz suction gripper.
-We aim to enable the robot to accurately detect and manipulate objects by mounting a Realsense d415 camera on top of the scenario to capture a clear top-down view of the bin.
+We aim to enable the robot to accurately detect and manipulate objects by mounting a Realsense d415 camera to capture a clear top-down view of the bin.

 We prepared two sets of objects, each with specific characteristics and experimental purposes as in Fig. \ref{robot1} (b).
 The first object set contains opaque objects with rigid and regular shapes in Fig. \ref{robot1} (b) (top) including several rectangular boxes and cylindrical bottles with various sizes and textures.
 The second set contains "hard" objects with various characteristics that increase the difficulty of grasping in Fig. \ref{robot1} (b) (bottom) that are characterized by semi- or total transparency, irregular or curved surfaces, which are used to evaluate the performance of our proposed algorithm.